-What happened to my Netflix?!
-Here’s why you’re not always getting HD
+Here’s why you’re not always getting Netflix in HD or 4K, and how to fix it

-You’re home from a long day at work, you’ve just fired up your killer 1080p HDTV, and you’re stoked to watch Orange Is the New Black on Netflix in all its stunning, “Super HD” glory (because … ya know … the cinematography).
+You’re home from a long day at work, you’ve just fired up your killer 4K Ultra HD TV, and you load up your favorite show.
 But when you press play, it takes a while for the show to load, and when it does start playing it looks terrible.
-Netflix very clearly states this show is in Super HD – Netflix’s equivalent to 1080p – but what you’re looking at is standard definition at best, and possibly much lower than that.
+Netflix very clearly states this show is in 4K UHD, but what you’re looking at is standard definition at best.
 Outrageous!
 So, what’s going on?

 First off, if you’ve suffered such a problem, know this: You’re not alone.
-In fact, Netflix’s popularity could be partly responsible for your poor picture quality.
-But in recent months, we’ve learned a lot more about what’s going on between Netflix’s servers and your TV, and it turns out your Internet service provider (ISP) could be standing on the hose between you and all those 1080p pixels, too.

-Then again, the culprit could be your own network setup.
-So before we start pointing fingers and blaming evil ISPs, let’s start with your TV and work our way backward to eliminate as many potential bottlenecks as possible.
-Then we’ll take a look at other factors that could be preventing you from getting the best possible Netflix experience.
+The culprit could be any number of connection points, but the first place to check is your own setup.
+So before we start pointing fingers and blaming Netflix or evil ISPs, let’s start with your TV and work our way backward to eliminate as many potential bottlenecks as possible.
+Then we’ll take a look at other factors that could be preventing you from getting the best possible Netflix experience, whether that means HD or UHD.

-Updated 2-24-2016 by Brendan Hesse: Updated to reflect current information and troubleshooting strategies.

 Go to the source

-Before you bring your holy inquisition down upon your network connection and Internet service provider, your first step should be checking your Netflix plan and settings.
-Chances are your plan supports HD streaming, but there are plans that only allow for streaming in standard def, so it’s worth at least double checking.
+Before you bring your holy inquisition down upon your network connection and internet service provider, your first step should be checking your Netflix plan and settings.
+Chances are your plan supports HD streaming, but there are plans that only allow for streaming in standard def, and UHD streaming is only available on the most expensive plan, so it’s worth at least double checking.
+If you’re not sure, we’ve got a clear breakdown for all plans.

 If you’ve got the right plan, the next order of operation is to tweak Netflix’s streaming options.
 Begin by opening your account and under the “Your Profile” section, find the Playback Settings.
 Here, you will see four different options: Low, Medium, High and Auto.
-It’s probably obvious what each of those mean, but here’s a detailed breakdown of how each setting affects your quality (and, potentially, your data cap).
+It’s probably obvious what those mean, but here’s a detailed breakdown of how each setting affects your picture quality (and, potentially, your data cap).

-- Low – streaming at this level will use up about .3 GB per hour.
+- Low: Streaming at this level will use up about .3 GB per hour.
 Streaming in low quality will force the content to play back at standard definition.
 This is the best option for those with poor connections, or those who are streaming with data limits.

-- Medium – medium quality streaming will tick your data use up to around .7 GB per hour.
-At this limit, you’ll still be locked into streaming at standard definition.
+- Medium: Medium-quality streaming will tick your data use up to around .7 GB per hour.
+At this limit, you’ll still be locked into standard definition.

-- High – streaming in high quality opens you up to HD streams, but that also means your data usage could vary quite a bit.
-Depending on your network, you could be using 3 GB per hour for basic 720p streaming, or up to 7 GB per hour for ultra HD streaming.
+- High: Streaming in high quality opens you up to HD and UHD streams with the proper plan, but that also means your data usage could vary quite a bit.
+Depending on your network, you could be using 3 GB per hour for basic 720p streaming, or up to 7 GB per hour for UHD streaming.

-- Auto – as the name implies, this will make let your streaming quality fluctuate in accordance with your current Internet speeds and network connection to provide the most stable streaming experience.
-However, with that stability comes a greater likelihood of drops in quality.
+- Auto: As the name implies, this will let your streaming quality fluctuate in accordance with your current internet speeds and network connection to provide the most stable streaming experience.
+With that stability, however, comes a greater likelihood of drops in quality.

-Related: Time to kill?
-Here are 120 riveting movies you can watch on Netflix right now

-If your streaming on any option other than High, you won’t be getting HD quality from Netflix.
+If you’re streaming on any option other than High, you won’t be getting HD or UHD quality from Netflix.
 Be aware that any change to these settings can take up to eight hours to take effect, so if you switch and don’t notice an immediate change in your picture fidelity, be patient.
-We also feel it bears mentioning that using more data can impact your data plan, so be mindful of your usage if you have data limits.
+Again, higher streaming resolution can impact your data plan, so be mindful of your usage if you have a data cap.

 Browser Limits

-Believe or not, but not all browsers were created equal, and that’s especially so when it comes to streaming.
-While pretty every popular internet browser is capable of streaming Netflix content in HD, just how HD it is will vary between browsers.
-Here’s a simple look at what maximum resolution each browser is capable of:
+Not all browsers were created equal, and that’s especially true when it comes to streaming.
+While pretty much every popular internet browser is capable of streaming Netflix content in HD, just how HD it is will vary between browsers.
+Here’s a simple look at what maximum resolution each browser is capable of on a computer.

 - Google Chrome: up to 720p